Aaronmsv/Robodily-Fusion/README.md

 Robodily Fusion means programming robots by using body movements.
 The project made with the Microsft Kinect and the NAO robot.
 It's focused on children and supports children with a disability by using voice commands.

-This project was my bachelor thesis on my Erasmus internship at Halmstad University (Sweden), in collaboration with M. Geerinck.
+This project was my Erasmus internship at Halmstad University (Sweden), in collaboration with M. Geerinck.

 ## Features ##